Maddock Horror Comedy Universe: Bhediya (2022)

-Bhediya: Jungle Mein Kaand, the second installment was directed by Amar Kaushik and produced by Dinesh Vijan and Mrighdeep Singh Lamba.
+Bhediya: Jungle Mein Kaand, the second and sophomore installment was directed by Amar Kaushik and produced by Dinesh Vijan and Mrighdeep Singh Lamba.
 The film stars Varun Dhawan alongside Kriti Sanon, Abhishek Banerjee, Deepak Dobriyal and Paalin Kabak.
-The plot is inspired by an Arunachal Pradesh legend about a shape-shifting werewolf 'Yapum' who kills to protect the jungle.
+The plot is inspired by the North-East Indian Legends of Weretigers; particularly the legend of 'Khla Phuli' from Meghalaya -- reinterpreted in the movie as an Arunachal Pradesh tale about a shape-shifting Werewolf 'Yapum' who kills to protect the jungle.
 Additionally, characters from Stree appeared in the film, including cameo appearances by Shraddha Kapoor, Rajkummar Rao and Aparshakti Khurana.
 Abhishek Banerjee reprises his role as Jana (Janardan), Bhaskar's cousin.
 Bhediya was theatrically released on 25 November 2022, garnering positive reviews.
 The film grossed about ₹109 crore against a production budget of approximately ₹60 crore at the box office.
 It received 13 nominations at the 68th Filmfare Awards, including Best Film (Critics), Best Actor (Critics) and Best Special Effects.

 Munjya (2024)

 Munjya, the third installment was directed by Aditya Sarpotdar and produced by Dinesh Vijan and Amar Kaushik.
 The film stars Sharvari, Abhay Verma, Sathyaraj and Mona Singh.
 The titular character was created using CGI.
 Additionally, characters from Bhediya made cameo appearances in the film, including Varun Dhawan and Abhishek Banerjee.
 The film is based on folklore from Konkan that depicts a mischievous spirit named Munjya from Marathi tradition, which haunts peepal trees or wells.
 This spirit arises when a man dies unmarried between his thread ceremony and marriage ritual and often causes disturbances to fulfil his unfulfilled desires.
 Munjya was theatrically released on 7 June 2024, garnering mixed reviews.
 The film grossed over ₹132 crore worldwide against a production budget of ₹30 crore and became one of the highest-grossing Hindi films of 2024.
-The movie, initially titled Munjha, was being speculated to be a prequel to Stree -- now Chhoti Stree.
+The movie, initially titled Munjha, was being speculated to be a prequel to Stree.